Imagining One Last Lunch with My Father, John Cheever

 He nodded.
 “I was sometimes a chore.”

 “Sometimes,” I agreed, “but I was also flattered.
-And you’d say that you weren’t like an ordinary father, and I’d say that I didn’t mind, because ordinary fathers were crashing bores.”
+And you’d say that you weren’t like an ordinary father, and I’d say that I didn’t mind, because ordinary fathers were crashing bores.”“You said that you sometimes experienced a species of loneliness so intense that it felt like intestinal flu.
+This was during one of the most successful phases of your career.”

 He smiled, though weakly.
 “You were always adept when it came to saying what was wanted.”